 3. Say it concisely

 You have all of 280 characters to say something, but you don’t have to take up all of that tweet real-estate.
 If you can say it in fewer words, by all means, do.
 Brevity is the soul of Twitter, after all.

-Another way to save space and help your tweet read better is using a URL shortener.
+Another way to save space and help your tweet read better is by using a URL shortener.
 If the link you’re sharing is going to eat up half the character limit, it not only looks clunky but is also a waste of space.
 You can use a third-party URL shortening tool like Bit.ly or Rebrandly to do this.
-If your business uses a social media management tool, it may come with an integrated URL shortener or have it’s own—or in some cases, both.
+If your business uses a social media management tool, it may come with an integrated URL shortener or have its own—or in some cases, both.
 You can use these to create short links in the posts that you broadcast across your social media pages and profiles.